7 Benefits of Sprinting

 The skeleton also gets stronger too.
 Sprinting is classified as a weight-bearing exercise, and thus the bones can get stronger from sprinting.
 Getting your sprints in can help ward off osteoporosis and protect your balance and coordination.

 You may feel you are too old to sprint and that it is an activity just for the young?
 Well, if in any doubt be inspired by Irene Obera still sprinting and breaking records well into her 80s.
+Sprinting helps maintain power, cardiovascular fitness and metabolic health, which are associated with healthy ageing and longevity.

 Like other forms of exercise, sprint training can combat stress.
 It releases feel-good endorphins into the brain, helping sprinters cope with the rigours of training and come out on the other side feeling good, ready to do it all over again.